mivano/mindbyte.nl/_posts/2022-01-18-generate-documentation-using-doctave-and-host-it-on-github-pages.md

 So how to use it?
 It boils down to having a documentation folder like `/docs/` with markdown files.
 Make sure there is a file called `README.md` (mind the casing), which acts as the start page.
 In the root of your repository, you need a file `doctave.yml`, containing at least a title.
 This whole process is documented nicely on their [website](https://cli.doctave.com/tutorial).
 I also needed to add a folder `/docs/_include` containing an empty file called `.nojekyll` to prevent Jekyll from creating a site as well.

 When you have the basics and Doctave installed, you can either `serve` or `build` the site.
+You can add navigation links by changing the `doctave.yml` file and add titles to the files by including frontmatter on top of the markdown.
+So still some customisation can be done.

 But now, we want to host the generated site on GitHub Pages instead of Doctave.
 This is a bit more involved.
 So let's create a workflow file using GitHub Actions to build and publish your documentation website.